AntonBarslund/DISGroup/readme.md

-Flask Higher-Lower Game with Course Data
+Database and information system project: Flunked

 Overview
-This project is a Flask-based web application that implements a "Higher-Lower" game using course data scraped from kucourses.dk.
-Players guess whether one course has a higher or lower fail percentage compared to another.
-The app uses a PostgreSQL database to store user scores and course data, and it's containerized with Docker for easy deployment.
+Our project is a Flask-based web application where we have created a "Higher or Lower" styled game, where the user guess weather one KU course has a higher or lower fail percentage copared to another course.
+We have in our project used a PostgreSQL database to store the users name, score and the course data we have scraped from kucourses.dk, and used Docker for easy deployment of the application.
-Project Structure
-.

 ├── static/
 │   ├── script.js       # JavaScript for game logic
 │   └── style.css       # CSS for styling